hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 end
 {% endhighlight %}

 That's it for this scheduler.
-A small single responsibility!
+A nice, small and single responsibility!

+We only need to inject it to the WorkerPool constructor so that we can easily switch strategy if we want to.
+Notice that as the WorkerPool creates the array of workers we can pass in a factory object (just the class in this case) that will be used to initialize the concrete scheduler.

 {% highlight ruby %}
 class WorkerPool